Vazonik/reactron/README.md

 ### `npm run build`

 Builds the code for distribute.
-The electron builded files to the /dist folder, react to the /build.
+The electron builded files are in the /dist folder, react files in the /build.

 ### `npm run react-start`